 This medicine is available only with a doctor's prescription.

 Ask your doctor if you have any questions about why BAVENCIO has been prescribed for you.
+Your doctor may have prescribed it for another reason.

 - if you are allergic (hypersensitive) to avelumab or any of the other ingredients of BAVENCIO.
 If you are not sure, talk to your doctor.